The Sheriff (Receiver of Fines) offices – Their role and record keeping in a conveyancing context.

 Sheriff (Receiver of Fines) results will disclose if any executable orders against goods and chattel have been lodged with the Receiver of Fines.
 Moreover, a search result will state whether a Receiver has been appointed in respect of the property.

-Use a trusted Law Search provider.
+Opt for a reputable Law Search provider.

-For added peace of mind Ellis & Ellis provide Professional Indemnity Cover of €10 million.
+Furthermore, for added peace of mind, Ellis & Ellis provides Professional Indemnity Cover of €10 million.

-Why not join the 1000’s of users who trust Ellis & Ellis to deliver them a competitive edge?
+Why not join the thousands of users who place their trust in Ellis & Ellis to provide them with a competitive advantage?